Why Gold? The Complete Beginner's Guide to Gold Investment

 Price Volatility

-- Short-term losses are possible
+Short-term losses possible

 Opportunity Cost